 Magazine

-A common problem organizations face is compliance to policies and procedures especially in the fast-paced world.
-Sometimes the procedures are quite long, making it difficult for employees to read and follow them.
-The biggest risk is that you have complex, unreadable and boring procedures.
+A standard problem organizations face is compliance with policies and procedures, especially in the fast-paced world.
+Sometimes, the procedures are quite long, making it difficult for employees to read and follow them.
+The most significant risk is that you have complex, unreadable, and boring procedures.

 Another challenge is that nobody is following your procedures.
 When employees use procedures regularly, they will notice when things are outdated and alert you.
 Revisions help you ensure you have effective procedures in place.